-The Art Deco-style Frist Center for the Visual Arts displays works by local, state and regional artists along with national and international exhibits.
+The Art Deco-style Frist Art Museum displays works by local, state and regional artists along with national and international exhibits.
 The center is housed in the former post office that was completed in 1934 as part of the Public Works Administration.
 Architectural details, including fluted pilasters and stone eagles, blend classical elements with national symbols to create a style known as Grecian Moderne.
-Listed on the National Register, the marble building was repurposed as the Frist Center in 2001.
+Listed on the National Register, the marble building was repurposed as the Frist Art Museum in 2001.
 Encompassing 24,000 square feet of gallery space, the non-collecting museum exhibits traveling collections from around the world.

 Located on the campus of Belmont University, the house museum is a historic Italianate villa-style mansion constructed in the mid-1800s by Adelicia Hayes Franklin.
 It is the work of architect William Strickland, who also designed the Tennessee State Capitol.
 The residence served as the headquarters for Union General Thomas Wood before the Battle of Nashville in 1864.
 Placed on the National Register of Historic Places in 1971, the mansion is the largest house museum in the Volunteer State.
 The ornate home features a collection of Venetian glass, period furnishings, paintings and statuary as well as elaborately landscaped gardens.